rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 account.
 You are charged for servers, load balancers, and services as long as those resources remain allocated to your account, even if they are not in use or are disabled.
-This is because we have allocated resources for your exclusive use which cannot be reserved by other customers.
+This is because we have allocated resources for your exclusive use that cannot be reserved by other customers.

 After you delete the server, load balancer, or service from your account, its resources are available for someone else to use, and you are no